leonardtschora/leonardtschora.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my personal webpage!
-Please use the top-menu to navigate and get the information you need.
+Thank you for visiting!
+Explore the menu above to learn more about my work and expertise in Machine Learning, Data Science, and their applications in Electricity Markets.
+About Me

 # About Me

-My interest towards Artificial Intelligence started through Machine Learning classes, during my engineering school at the INSA Rouen where I chose to specialize in Computer Sciences and Information Systems.
-After a semester abroad in the University of Queensland and a research internship at Merck, this vocation was confirmed!
+My journey in **Artificial Intelligence** began with a deep fascination for **Machine Learning** during my studies at INSA Rouen, where I specialized in **Computer Sciences** and **Information Systems**.
+This passion was further solidified during a semester abroad at the University of Queensland and a research internship at Merck, where I applied advanced **ML techniques** to real-world problems.

-I finished my studies with an internship at Elmy in Lyon, where I worked on Machine Learning techniques for electricity price forecasting.
-Given the depth of the subject and my keen interest in it, I was able to pursue my research as a Ph.D. at the INSA Lyon (LIRIS laboratory).
+My career took a pivotal turn during an internship at Elmy in Lyon, where I worked extensively on **Machine Learning** techniques for **electricity price forecasting**.
+This experience sparked my deep interest in the intersection of **Machine Learning** and **Electricity Markets**, leading me to pursue a Ph.D. at INSA Lyon (LIRIS laboratory), one of France's top research institutions.

-The LIRIS laboratory is part of the National Center of Scientific Research (Centre National de Recherche Scientifique CNRS), the ranked 1 research lab in France.
-There, I developed innovative methods that led to several contributions in high-ranked journals, as well as the participation to international conferences.
-Specifically, my study of the interactions between Machine Learning and Optimization Problems applied to Graphs won the Frontier Prize for best paper award at the International Data Analysis 2023 conference.
+At the LIRIS laboratory—part of the National Center of Scientific Research (CNRS), France's leading research organization—I developed innovative **predictive models** and methods that contributed to significant advancements in the field.
+My work on the interaction between **Machine Learning** and **Optimization Problems** applied to **Graphs** was recognized with the **Frontier Prize** for the best paper at the International Data Analysis 2023 conference.

-At the same time, I applied the newly developed methods to the European Day-Ahead Power Markets.
-I contributed to the translation of my research into tools usable by BCMEnergy's trading team.
-Three years and a half later, I defended my Ph.D. in front of a cutting-edge jury and earned a PhD in Computer Sciences.

-I am looking to expand my professional horizons.
-Given my passion for research, I would always be disposed to working on a subject that requires developing innovative AI methodologies.
-Paradoxically, I feel the need to complete my competencies by focusing on the integration aspect of a ML project (MLOps).

-Lastly, I want to be exposed to new ideas and new working methods.
-The University of Harvard and MIT have tremendously contributed to the Artificial Intelligence research.
-I believe that proximity to such centers of academic excellence encourages surrounding companies to pursue innovation and achieve excellence in this field.
-Given these advantages, I am seeking an on-site position in the Boston area.
+During my Ph.D., I applied these predictive models to the **European Day-Ahead Power Markets**, transforming cutting-edge research into practical tools for Elmy’s trading team.
+This hands-on experience in the **electricity markets** industry has equipped me with a unique blend of research and practical application skills.

+As I look to expand my professional horizons, I am passionate about continuing my work in **Machine Learning** and **Data Science**, with a particular focus on integrating ML projects into operational environments (MLOps).
+I am eager to explore new opportunities that challenge me to innovate and apply my expertise in **Python* and other tools to solve complex problems.

+Given my interest in staying at the forefront of innovation, I am particularly drawn to the vibrant academic and technological environment of the Boston area.
+Proximity to leading institutions like Harvard and MIT, which are at the cutting edge of **Artificial Intelligence** research, makes this an ideal location for my next career step.

+If you're looking for someone who can combine deep technical expertise with a passion for innovation and real-world application, let's connect.